xlcnd/isbnlib/README.rst

 =======

-From the command line, enter (in some cases you have to preced the command with ``sudo``):
+From the command line, enter (in some cases you have to precede the command with ``sudo``):